kenjura/5e/docs/character/foundation/foundation.md

 ## Background

 ### Talents
+- [Acting](./): Gain your Charisma bonus to untrained skill checks.
+Gain advantage to use Deception to play a role.
-- [Musical Talent](./): +1 Cha, gain proficiency in Perform, can use the Bardic Inspiration power.
+- [Musical Talent](./): Gain proficiency in Perform, can use the Bardic Inspiration power.